refractproject/rfcs/text/0000-clarity-api-description.md

 ## Provided Media Types

 Swagger supports a section that defines what formats the server will respond with.
 This should be added (already discussed with Z).

+## Add Schema to Resource

+Should resources be able to have their own schema (currently Asset with `messageBodySchema` as class).